Huanli-Meng/pulsar/site2/docs/performance-pulsar-perf.md

 20:36:42.759 [Thread-1] INFO  org.apache.pulsar.testclient.PerformanceConsumer - Aggregated latency stats --- Latency: mean: 9.422 ms - med: 9 - 95pct: 15 - 99pct: 16 - 99.9pct: 98 - 99.99pct: 137 - 99.999pct: 152 - Max: 152
 ```

-From the output test data, you can get the throughput statistics and the end-to-end latency statistics.
-The aggregated statistics is printed after the Pulsar Perf is stopped.
+From the output test data, you can get the throughput stats and the end-to-end latency stats.
+The aggregated stats are printed after the Pulsar Perf is stopped.
 You can press **Ctrl**+**C** to stop the Pulsar Perf.

 #### Configuration options for `pulsar-perf consume`